-Our vision is to exploit this research excellence, multidisciplinary capability and translational strength to deliver new or improved therapies for a number of diseases, and facilitate the repair and regeneration of tissues and organs following injury or ageing.
+Our vision is to exploit our research excellence, multidisciplinary capability and translational strength to deliver new or improved therapies for a number of diseases, and facilitate the repair and regeneration of tissues and organs following injury or ageing.

 Our strengths as a university include bioengineering, biomaterials and tissue engineering, stem cells, developmental biology, cell-matrix biology, inflammation and immunity, wound healing and cell/gene therapies.